Weber County's History

-In that landscape the Ogden Chamber of Commerce was organized, April 1887, with David H. Peery as president and J. H. Krause as secretary.
+In that landscape - on April 1887, with David H. Peery as president and J. H. Krause as secretary - the Ogden Chamber of Commerce was organized.
 This was the second such organization created in Utah.
 Under its articles of incorporation, the Chamber was “organized for the purpose of advancing the general prosperity of…the city of Ogden.”
-Even now in the 21st Century, the Chamber’s official mission statement is nearly the same.
+Even now, in the 21st Century, the Chamber’s official mission statement is nearly the same.

 Depression hit the United States in the 1890s, which lead to a temporary closure of the new Chamber.
 Another civic organization, the Weber Club, picked up many of the activities the Chamber was conducting.
 On 2 April 1908, leaders within the Weber Club attempted to form a commercial club, in essence re-establishing the Chamber.
 The attempt failed, but actually lead to the creation of Ogden Publicity Bureau on 12 May 1912, another offshoot of the Weber Club that directed some traditional chamber of commerce functions.

-The two organizations remained close in ties and proximity, but the Ogden Publicity Bureau formally re-instated the name of Ogden Chamber of Commerce, 26 January 1920.
-Then in 1926 the two organizations consolidated to become The Weber Club-Chamber of Commerce.
-This lasted for nine years when in 1933 the two separated.
+The two organizations remained close in ties and proximity, but the Ogden Publicity Bureau formally re-instated the name of Ogden Chamber of Commerce on 26 January 1920.
+Then, in 1926, the two organizations consolidated to become The Weber Club-Chamber of Commerce.
+This lasted for nine years when, in 1933, the two separated.

 Over the years, the Chamber and its community partners have chalked up many important victories.
 When rumors began spreading in 1935 that the Federal Government was looking to establish a new Army Air Corp in the Mountain West, leaders from the Chamber sprung to action.
 On January 26, 1938 the Chamber boldly purchased and turned over 136 acres of land to the Government, a move to show how serious the community wanted the installation.
 Following one-and-a-half years of political jockeying, the Chamber was advised their proposed site was selected.
 Then on 4 January 1940, ground was broken for the development of Hill Air Force Base, probably one of Utah’s biggest economic development successes and a key installation in the United State’s defense.